22 Guided Grief Journaling Prompts

 I’m so thankful that many of you are enjoying our (Hope for Grief: A Grief and Loss Collaboration Series).
 Today is the seventh post in the series titled 21 Best Grief Journaling Prompts, written by my friend Angela Johnson of Healthy As You Can (HAYC) Enjoy!

-However, as much as we want to avoid this pain, it is an inevitable pain that touches us all at some point.
+However, as much as you want to avoid pain, it is an inevitable pain that touches all at some point.
 We might be tempted to bottle these torrid emotions so that we can just be numb and not feel anything.

-But in the end, these feelings always bubble back up to the surface and spill out when we least expect or want them to.
-That’s why it’s so important to face our grief right from the beginning and find healthy ways to cope with them.
+But in the end, these feelings always bubble back up to the surface and spill out when you least expect or want them to.
+That’s why it’s so important to face your grief right from the beginning and find healthy ways to cope with them.

 One of the best ways to deal with grief is through grief journaling.